-Saratoga Investment Corp., a Maryland Corporation, is a specialty finance company that invests primarily in leveraged loans and mezzanine debt issued by U.S. middle-market companies, both through direct lending and through participation in loan syndicates.
-Our investment objectives are to generate current income and capital appreciation through debt and equity investments.
-Our operations are managed and advised by our investment adviser, Saratoga Investment Advisors pursuant to an investment advisory and management agreement.
+We are a specialty finance company that invests primarily in leveraged loans and mezzanine debt issued by private U.S. middle-market companies, both through direct lending and through participation in loan syndicates.
+Our investment objective is to generate current income and, to a lesser extent, capital appreciation from our investments.
+We are externally managed and advised by Saratoga Investment Advisors LLC, a New York-based investment firm affiliated with Saratoga Partners, a leading middle-market private equity investment firm.